h2oai/tutorials/DriverlessAI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

 - Does the transformer return a number?
 There are some models that can’t take strings as values, for example, GLM so we need to be explicit about whether or not the output will be numeric or not.
 In our case, the output is always numeric therefore we set **Numeric Output** variable value to True.
   - ```_numeric_output = true```

-- Is this function reproducible, DAI has the ability to recreate models which you can run on the same hardware and get the exact same features, scores, etc. If the transformer is not reproducible then we need to let DAI know that the transformer is not reproducible so that users know not to expect that for this particular transformer is used in a model.
+- Is this function reproducible, Driverless AI has the ability to recreate models which you can run on the same hardware and get the exact same features, scores, etc. If the transformer is not reproducible then we need to let Driverless AI know that the transformer is not reproducible so that users know not to expect that for this particular transformer is used in a model.
 In our case, this transformer is reproducible and we set the **is_reproducible** variable to true.
   - ```is_reproducible= true```

 - Are there are models that need to be included or excluded?
 Maybe the transformer will not be able to work with TensorFlow or it only works with TensorFlow.
 If there are models that are to be included or excluded then we write the list as strings.